skurik/iis-certsync/README.md

 1. Install [scriptcs](https://github.com/scriptcs)
 2. Download the __update-web-farm-bindings.csx__ script and __scriptcs_packages.config__
-3. Install NuGet packages required by the script:
+3. Install NuGet packages required by the script.
+Run the following command in the directory where the script is located:

         scriptcs -install